CRAWNiiK/CommandCenter/README.md

-# CommandCenter Plugin
+# Command Center Plugin

+## Overview
-CommandCenter is a BetterDiscord plugin that allows you to define custom commands and respond to them dynamically within your Discord server.
-Designed for flexibility and ease of use, it is perfect for managing server rules, creating fun responses, or customizing server interactions.
+Command Center is a BetterDiscord plugin that enhances your Discord experience by introducing various slash commands and customizable commands.
+Whether you need to display server rules, generate fun responses, or perform utility functions like looking up definitions, this plugin has got you covered.

 ---

-## Features
+## Key Features
+- **Slash Commands**: Includes built-in commands for user profiles, Urban Dictionary lookups, QR code generation, and more.
-- **Customizable Commands**: Add, modify, or remove commands via the configuration file.
+- **Custom Commands**: Easily define your own commands and their responses using a configuration file.
-- **Dynamic Responses**: Supports formatted messages including bold, italics, and more.
-- **Seamless Integration**: Works with BetterDiscord for smooth operation within your Discord client.
-- **Quick Access**: Triggers responses with predefined commands.
+- **Utility Functions**: Supports features like reminders, IP lookup, and dictionary definitions.
+- **Dynamic Interaction**: Commands are flexible and can include formatted responses or links.

 ---

 ## Installation
-1. **Download the Plugin**: Save the `.plugin.js` file into your BetterDiscord plugin folder.
+1. **Download the Plugin**: Place the `CommandCenter.plugin.js` file in your BetterDiscord plugins folder.
    - On Windows: `%appdata%\BetterDiscord\plugins`
    - On macOS: `~/Library/Application Support/BetterDiscord/plugins`
-2. **Enable the Plugin**: Open Discord, navigate to the BetterDiscord settings, and enable CommandCenter.
+2. **Enable the Plugin**: Go to your BetterDiscord settings and enable the Command Center plugin.

 ---

 ## Configuration
-1. Locate the `CommandCenter.config.json` file.
-2. Add or update commands in the JSON file.
-Example structure:
-   - Keys represent the command keywords (e.g., `hello`).
-   - Values represent the responses (e.g., `Hello, world!`).
+1. The plugin automatically creates a `CommandCenter.config.json` file in the plugin directory on first use.
+2. Edit this configuration file to add or modify commands.
+The file supports customizable command-response mappings.
-3. Save the file and reload the plugin for changes to take effect.
+3. Save the file and reload the plugin to apply your changes.

 ---

 ## Usage
-1. Type the defined command (e.g., `/hello`) in any channel.
+- **Trigger Commands**: Type the predefined command in any chat (e.g., `/hello` or `/rules`).
-2. The plugin will automatically post the configured response.
-3. Commands are case-sensitive.
+- **Custom Responses**: Add your own commands with personalized responses.
+- **Integrated Features**: Use commands for utility tasks like generating QR codes or setting reminders.

 ---

-## Example Commands
-- `/hello` → Responds with "Hello, world!"
-- `/rules` → Displays your server rules.
-- `/bye` → Responds with "Goodbye, cruel world!"

----

-## Notes
-- **Prefix**: Commands are triggered without a leading prefix (e.g., no `!` or `/` unless specified in the configuration).
-- **Formatting**: Use Markdown syntax for bold, italics, lists, etc., in responses.

----

 ## Troubleshooting
-- **Commands Not Responding**: Ensure the plugin is enabled in BetterDiscord settings and that the configuration file is correctly formatted.
+- **Commands Not Working**: Ensure the plugin is enabled and the configuration file is formatted correctly.
-- **Configuration Errors**: Use a JSON validator to check for syntax issues in `CommandCenter.config.json`.
+- **Issues with Built-in Commands**: Check for updates to ensure compatibility with the latest BetterDiscord version.

 ---

-## Contribution
+## Contributions
-Feel free to contribute by reporting issues or submitting pull requests on the GitHub repository.
+Contributions are welcome!
+Feel free to report issues or suggest features on the [GitHub repository](https://github.com/CRAWNiiK/BetterDiscordPlugins/CommandCenter.plugin.js).

 ---

 ## License
-This plugin is released under the MIT License.
-See the LICENSE file for details.
+This plugin is licensed under the MIT License.
+See the LICENSE file for more information.